DianaPachon/bamazon.mysql/README.md

-# bamazon.mysql
+# bamazon Store!

+## Introduction

 The app will take in orders from customers and deplete stock from the store's inventory.
-Using MySQL, the MySQL NPM Package, and the Prompt Package.
 The  application will accept orders and check id the store has enough products to meet the customer request.
 If there is not enough products on stock, the app will inform to the customer.

+## Technology
+- Using MySQL.
+- the MySQL.
+- NPM Package.
+- Prompt Package.